jcone211/Tomato_clock/README_en.md

 1. **English version will be supported in the future** ❤
 2. Allow notification permissions
 3. When the window is minimized, it follows Chrome's specification by triggering a status update every 30 seconds, which may result in less accurate notifications
+4. If you want to modify the Pomodoro work/break time, please modify the config.js file yourself